CODELABCODELIB/codelab_cookiecutter/README.md

 Project Root
 |-- data : any data required to run the codes or data results from processed codes
 |   |-- raw : save your results datasets here
-|   |-- processed : save your results datasets here
+|   |-- processed : save your raw unprocessed datasets here
 |   |   |-- figures : Save your result plots here
 |-- docs : documentation of the pre processing codes
 |-- src :  All your codes go here